Hainan: Sociolinguistics

 Standard Mandarin serves as a lingua franca between different ethnic groups.
 Adults who are members of a minority also have quite high literacy skills in Chinese.
 Most adults speak several Chinese dialects, and some also speak Li.

-When Chams interact with the Hainanese dialect speakers from within Hainan Province, they use the Hainanese dialect, though youngsters generally use Mandarin.
+When Chams interact with the Hainanese dialect speakers from within Hainan Province, they use the Hainanese dialect, though younger people generally use Mandarin.
 Not many can communicate in Li, so the Hainanese dialect or Mandarin is often used.

 In the market place and within the Sanya Municipality, the Cham speakers use Cham among themselves, and with others mostly use the Hainanese dialect.
 However, in the market places near the government seat of Yanglan Township, the Chams either use the Hainanese dialect or the Mai dialect.

 Life expectancy and longevity

 The people of Hainan live longer than those on the mainland.
 At the end of 2017, there were 1,565 centenarians in Hainan.
 For every 100,000 people in the province, 17.13 were centenarians.
 As of 8 March 2018, there were 287,700 residents over 80 years of age, making up 3.15% of the population.